ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ...
 ```

+!!! warning
+    If you finish action successfully that is finished or not initiated, then this method will throw `utils::ExceptionInvalidState`.

 #### **IsFinishedUnsuccessfully**

 The set of actions finished unsuccessfully includes actions that were not successfully finished from the point of view of subject who performed them for some reason.
 There are two main reasons why this situation may occur: